I’ve been around the block a few times. Here’s what I’ve learned about optimizing pricing for B2B SaaS companies.

 Your approach for the pricing page should be continuous improvement, just like refining the messaging on your home page or other key landing pages.

-6. Order of the the pricing plans matters
+6. Order of the pricing plans matters

 Your product likely has different price points and versions - like Starter, Business, and Enterprise plan type of stuff.